 This is a service offered to employers and learning providers.
-It enables them to upload details of the ACCA students whom they employ and/or are training, and monitor examination status and results.
+It enables them to upload details of the ACCA students, affiliates and members whom they employ and/or are training and monitor examination status exam results, PER and CPD.
 ACCA requires such employers and learning providers to obtain your consent before including your details on this service.

 ACCA Learning Community

 We will use your personal data to validate your registration to ACCA’s learning community services.

 ACCA offers CPD training courses and other training events, online or offline, for both members and non-members and we will need your information, in order to administer such courses.
 We will use your information to establish and validate your work experience as part of your progression to membership.